ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 There are several ways to build Docker images for Kubernetes or Openshift.
 We like the following ones:

-- The classical way would be to `docker build` a Docker image, push it to your local Docker registry and run it on Kubernetes cluster using `kubectl run ...` or by creating a Kubernetes deployment using `kubectl create -f deployment.yml`
+- The classical way would be to `docker build` a Docker image, push it to your local Docker registry and run it on a Kubernetes cluster using `kubectl run ...` or by creating a Kubernetes deployment using `kubectl create -f deployment.yml`
 - For Java applications, the Fabric8 Maven plugin can be used to build, run and debug Docker images on a Kubernetes cluster
 - You can use [Helm Charts](https://docs.helm.sh/using_helm/#quickstart-guide){:target="_blank"} - think of Helm as yum/apt/brew for Kubernetes
 - If you're used to Docker Compose and you have a lot of those config files lying around, you can use [Kompose](https://github.com/kubernetes/kompose){:target="_blank"} to convert them to Kubernetes config files